bugsbugsbux/notes-on-nix/notes-on-nix.md

 keyword!

 Depending on the type, defining an option multiple times may be an error or merged in some way.
+Depending on whether an option has a default value, not defining it may be an error nor not.

 The following example module declares some options and should be added to "all-packages.nix" as "my-package".
 Moreover, it configures